ElmehdiBennix/Cub3d_42/MLX42/docs/index.md

 creates a connection between your software and the display.
 It also loads the OpenGL function pointers, compiling the shaders and more.

-It returns a mlx_t* which is a structure containing the current window instance.
+It return_s a mlx_t* which is a structure containing the current window instance.
 With this instance you can manipulate, hook onto and control what happens inside your window instance.
 For example you would use it to send graphical instructions such as creating an image, which is used to display pixel data.
 You can also detect key